ADU San Juan Capistrano, CA

 Families across San Juan Capistrano know the feeling of living in a home that feels just a little too tight.
-Maybe you’ve welcomed an aging parent, maybe your kids are growing, or perhaps you’re simply running out of storage and private work space.
-Combine that with Southern California’s rising housing costs, and many homeowners are asking the same question: Is Your Home Too Small?
-ADUs as a Solution.
+An ADU in San Juan Capistrano, CA, can be the smart fix for small homes.
+Maybe you've welcomed an aging parent, maybe your kids are growing, or perhaps you're simply running out of storage and private workspace.
+Combine that with Southern California's rising housing costs, and many homeowners are asking the same question: Is your home too small, and could an ADU be the answer?

 Key Takeaways